“Therefore I do not run like a man running aimlessly; I do

 Imagine running a marathon, or stepping into a boxing ring blindfolded?
 Unless you are used to being visually impaired to the degree of legal blindness, this would be a pretty stupid thing to do.
 Yet this is exactly what I see happening with so many church websites today.
 They, like many under-funded endeavors, have felt the pressure to present a web presence, but without the benefit of careful planning.

-… we get church and para-church websites so chuck-full-o-junk that they drive people away even before all the spinning animated gifs and cheesey MIDI files can load.
+… we get church and para-church websites so chock-full-o-junk that they drive people away even before all the spinning animated gifs and cheesy MIDI files can load.
 Or worse, church’s whose websites greet us with nonfunctional splash pages … more often than not, using a bloated, non-streaming Flash presentation.
 Either that, or we get some page that looks old, cranky and stuffy.

 Whatever evil befalls these sites, they all confirm an axiom I’ve heard over-and-over again at oh-so-many conferences and studies that asserts: